Solano96/CC-Project/README.md

 # CC-Project-Trading
-Project for the subject of cloud computing
+Project for the subject of cloud computing.